jstoebel/critical_response_talk/slides.md

 # FAQs
 ???
 The nice thing about this framework is that its flexible.
 For example, here are some questions I've gotten.
 ---
 class: middle

+Would this work on Github or Slack?

+???
+Github no. Slack maybe, if everyone can agree to participate at the same time.
+We are a profession that loves asynchronous work, but the spirit of this process is that great feedback happens when everyone is in the same space with each other (real or virtual).
+---
+class: middle
 Does this mean I can say "no thanks" to my manager's opinions?